News

 actually is pretty good.
 They have microbrews and the

-anything harder but there were informal bars set up in the
+there were informal bars set up in the tent city.
+One

-forbid glass containers.
-The past couple of years they
+that they forbid glass containers.
+The past couple of

-have really started looking for them when you drove into the
+years they have really started looking for them when you drove

-site (looking into coolers, etc.).
-If you can stand
+into the site (looking into coolers, etc.).
+If you can

-canned beer (or live somewhere where you can get good beer in
+stand canned beer (or live somewhere where you can get good

-cans), I'd recommend going that route.
-If you get caught
+beer in cans), I'd recommend going that route.

-bringing glass containers in they will take them.
 If you

+get caught bringing glass containers in they will take

-keeps the brew nice and cool in the TN sun.
-Make sure
+foam beer coolies keeps the brew nice and cool in the TN

-you drink PLENTY of water if you’re drinking.
+sun.
+Make sure you drink PLENTY of water if you’re

 Sunscreen